yuxiangsun/RTFNet/README.md

 ## About VSCode and Docker

 We suggest use VSCode and Docker for deep learning research.
-[Here](https://github.com/yuxiangsun/VSCode_Docker_Tutorial) is a tutorial.
+This repo already contains the `.devcontainer` folder.
+For more details, please refer to this [tutorial](https://github.com/yuxiangsun/VSCode_Docker_Tutorial).

 ## Contact